commune-ai/modules/dev/README.md

 ## Integration with Other Modules

-The Dev module is designed to work seamlessly with other modules in the ecosystem:
+The Agent module is designed to work seamlessly with other modules in the ecosystem:

 ```python
 # Web scraping integration